UPDATED: 80 Ecommerce Statistics Retailers Need to Know in 2020

-- By 2020, it is estimated that about 50% of searches will be visual searches (like Syte) or voice search. (source: GeoMarketing)
+By the end of this year (2020), it is estimated that about 50% of searches will be visual searches (like Syte) or voice search. (source: GeoMarketing)

-- It is estimated that by 2020, 80% of all customer-to-brand interactions will be over AI. (source: Apiumhub)
+It is estimated that this year (2020), 80% of all customer-to-brand interactions will be with AI. (source: Apiumhub)

-- 47% of consumers would buy items from a chatbot. (source: ubisend)
+47% of consumers would buy items from a chatbot. (source: HubSpot)

 How to Improve AI Performance

-AI might seem like something that only the retailers with bottomless budgets can afford.
-But using off-the-shelf AI tools such as Syte can be an affordable way to introduce AI and machine learning into your e-commerce funnel.
+AI might seem like something that only retailers with bottomless budgets can afford.
+But using off-the-shelf AI tools such as Syte can be an affordable way to introduce AI and machine learning into your ecommerce funnel.

 Start by identifying where you want to leverage AI.
-For example, you could automate product recommendations based on purchase history; refine email campaigns based on interaction history; introduce search features that use natural-language processing and machine learning.
+For example, you could automate product recommendations based on purchase history or refine email campaigns based on interaction history.
+You could also introduce search features that use natural-language processing and machine learning.

-E-commerce stats can be powerful information levers when optimizing an online store.
-Benchmarking your brand’s current e-commerce performance against industry standards helps identify your priority areas for improvement as well as where you’re performing above average.
-Learning from competitors’ strategies (and mistakes) allows you to stay lean and optimize smarter.
-Embracing technology boosts customer experience and alleviates stubborn pain points around checkout and payment.
+Ecommerce stats can be powerful information levers when optimizing an online store.
+Benchmarking your brand’s current ecommerce performance against industry standards helps identify your priority areas for improvement as well as where you’re performing above average.
+Use the ecommerce stats in this guide to evaluate your own brand, and you’ll be on your way to stronger performance and higher retail revenues.